svaarala/duktape/doc/buffers.rst

   Khronos DataView() constructor accepts a Node.js Buffer, and Node.js Buffer() accepts a Uint8Array as an input.

-* A plain Duktape buffer is accepted as if it was coerced to an ArrayBuffer.
+* A plain Duktape buffer is accepted as if it was coerced to an Uint8Array.
-  To simplify implementation many internals actually do an explicit ArrayBuffer coercion when given plain buffers.
+  To simplify implementation many internals actually do an explicit Uint8Array coercion when given plain buffers.

 This general rules is complicated by a few practical issues: